A cough is a reflex action to clear your airways of mucus and irritants such as dust or smoke. It's rarely a sign of anything serious.

 A "dry cough" means it's tickly and doesn't produce any phlegm (thick mucus).
 A "chesty cough" means phlegm is produced to help clear your airways.

 Most coughs clear up within three weeks and don't require any treatment.
+NHS Direct Wales has a cough symptom checker that you can use if you are concerned about a cough.
 For more persistent coughs, it's a good idea to see your GP so they can investigate the cause.

 What can cause a cough?

 Some of the main causes of short-term (acute) and persistent (chronic) coughs are outlined below.

 Common causes of a short-term cough include:

 In rare cases, a short-term cough may be the first sign of a health condition that causes a persistent cough.

 - a long-term respiratory tract infection, such as chronic bronchitis

 - asthma – this also usually causes other symptoms, such as wheezing, chest tightness and shortness of breath